pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 *Here are some more unique ideas:*

+- On level up:  Copy the health of the strongest [color] ally
 - Start battle: Instantly kill all non-[color] allys
 - Turn start: If there are no [color] allys, gain +3 income
 - Turn start: If there are no [color] allys, gain 2 rerolls